eParenting - Parenting, Crafts, Family Movies, Celebrations, Printables, Colouring and more

 You can use these tips whether you are making a whole day of your visit to Windsor or are only popping in for a couple of hours.
 It also means that you don't need to spend extra on things like Q-Bot to get onto your favourite rides.

-Be parked up in the car park and get inside the park entrance well before opening time.
-If you are buying tickets on the day there will be a queue at the ticket booths, so allow time for this.
-Once inside, walk down until you are as close to the barriers as you can be.
+If you are buying tickets on the day there will be a queue at the ticket booths - see tip #1!
+Hopefully you've already booked in advance Once inside, so you can walk down until you are as close to the barriers as you can be.

 Next, decide which ride you most want to go on.
 There are a number of rides at Legoland which are massively popular all the time – the ones where the queues are regularly over 2 hours.
-So if you want to go on rides such as Viking River Splash, Laser Raiders, The Dragon, Pirate Falls Dynamite Drench, Boating School, or Dino Safari head straight down there - as fast as you can.

-Don’t take the hill train either.
-There will be a massive queue and it will slow you down.
 Save your train ride for the end - you’ll really appreciate it when your legs are starting to ache I promise!

 Image Credit: ©The LEGO Group